Run a load test

 Tests for which the Restart process is not already in progress.

-Tests with at least one script that is eligible to be restarted, according the following criteria:
+Tests with at least one script that is eligible to be restarted, according to the following criteria:

-Note: For tests running on on-premises load generators (OPLGs), the OPLG versions must be 2022.03 or higher.
+Note: For tests running on on-premises load generators (OPLGs), the OPLG versions must be 2022.03 or later.